Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 1] Dust the ventilators

-Laptops and desktop computers all come packed with ventilators for the purpose of airflow.
+Laptops and desktop computers all come packed with ventilators for airflow.
 However, one should keep in mind that dust tends to get into these spaces, and when that happens, air no longer flows properly.

 The best option is to clean the ventilation outlets thoroughly.
 If you have the means to pull apart the laptop, then take a look at the fan and clean that as well.
-The same goes if you own a desktop if one is in your possession.
+The same goes if you own a desktop.

 Once the vents are cleaned, we expect the heat to dissipate much better than before, which is a boon for your motherboard.